Creating Accessible Content (How-to)

 Assistance

-After you have worked to review and make your resources more accessible for users, and, you would like someone else to review your resources as a final check, submit a Custom Technology Consultation/Training request and choose the option for "Accessibility Review."
+After you have worked to review and make your resources more accessible for users, and, you would like someone else to review your resources as a final check, submit a Academic Technology Consultation request and choose the option for "Accessibility Review."